‘The Little Couple’ Family Embraces Trip To India As They Explore Zoey’s Country Of Birth

 The family visited a number of places throughout India including a museum, the Babulnath Temple, the Taj Mahal, the Bannerghatta National Park, and the Bannerghatta Biological Park to see butterflies.
 They started their trip in the city of Mumbai and flew to spend time in Bangalore as well.

-It looks as if Zoey was thrilled to have this opportunity to visit her birth country and The Little Couple crew appeared to pack a lot of sightseeing into their trip.
-Fans will remember that last season, they also made a trip to China, where Will was born, and it seems likely that TLC cameras were documenting this trip too.
+It looks as if Zoey was thrilled to have this opportunity to visit her birth country, and The Little Couple crew appeared to pack a lot of sightseeing into their trip.
+Fans will remember that last season, they also made a trip to China, where Will was born, and it seems likely that TLC cameras were documenting this trip, too.

 Will and Zoey are used to traveling a lot, as they frequently accompany Jen and Bill on various engagements throughout the United States.
-This trip to India, however, was a big excursion and it looks like The Little Couple family had a blast as they immersed themselves into the country where Zoey spent the first couple of years of her life.
+This trip to India, however, was a big excursion, and it looks like The Little Couple family had a blast as they immersed themselves into the country where Zoey spent the first couple of years of her life.

 Delivered To Your INBOX